-FameLab Netherlands is organised in partnership with our national partners KNAW, NTR and VSNU.
-The heats are organised in partnership with seven Dutch universities across the Netherlands: University of Groningen, Leiden University, Radboud University Radboud UMC, Wageningen UR, Utrecht University, University of Amsterdam and VU University.
+FameLab Netherlands is organised in partnership with our national partners KNAW and VSNU.
+The heats are organised in partnership with six Dutch universities across the Netherlands: University of Groningen, Leiden University, Wageningen UR, TU Delft, University of Twente, TU Eindhoven, Utrecht University and University of Amsterdam.
 Find out how to get involved in FameLab Netherlands!

 The UK is a centre of excellence for science communication and recognises that science accessibility to a non-scientific audience is an ever-growing priority for researchers worldwide.